Mayerling (ballet): Act II

 During the Emperor's birthday celebrations Count Taaffe confronts Rudolf over an incriminating political pamphlet on the Hungarian cause.
 Colonel 'Bay' Middleton hands the Count a joke cigar, to Rudolf's intense amusement.
 The Empress presents the Emperor with a portrait of his 'friend' Katherina Schratt.
 A firework display distracts everyone except the Empress and 'Bay.'
 Rudolf notices their amorous exchange and becomes bitterly resentful.
-Countess Larisch produces Mary's letter and teases Rudolf with it.
+Following a performance by Schratt and the pianist Alfred Grünfeld, Countess Larisch produces Mary's letter and teases Rudolf with it.